-For more information, see the documentation on Escher in the IPython Notebook and Developing with Escher.
+For more information, see the documentation on Run Escher locally and in IPython and Developing with Escher.

 CHAPTER 6 Ì ----------- ---

 Citing Escher

 You can help support Escher by citing our publication when you use Escher or EscherConverter:

 Zachary A. King, Andreas Dräger, Ali Ebrahim, Nikolaus Sonnenschein, Nathan E. Lewis, and Bernhard O. Palsson (2015) Escher: A web application for building, sharing, and embedding data-rich visualizations of biological pathways, PLOS Computational Biology, May 2015.
 Accepted for publication.